 Before establishing his own independent practice in 2018, Martin Bernet spent 29 years as a partner with the Swiss law firm Schellenberg Wittmer, heading the firm's dispute resolution team in Zurich and serving as managing partner for a number of years.

 Martin Bernet teaches international arbitration at the University of Zurich.

 Martin Bernet is a member of the German Arbitration Institute's arbitration council and a former chair of the International Bar Association's international litigation committee.

-Martin graduated Dr iur from the University of Zurich and was admitted to the Zurich Bar in 1982.
-Prior to joining Schellenberg Wittmer, where he has been a partner since 1989, Martin worked as a foreign associate at a law firm in Washington, DC.
+Martin Bernet obtained a PhD (Dr iur) from the University of Zurich, and was admitted to the Zurich Bar in 1982.
+Before joining Schellenberg Wittmer in 1985, Martin Bernet worked as a foreign associate in Washington, D.C.

 His working languages are German, English and French, and he has a good command of Italian.